Degrees → Direction

 Direction → Degrees

 Quick reference for the selected precision.
-Tap a label to push it into the converter.
+Tap a label to fill the converter.

 LabelCenter (°)Range (°)

-Center is the midpoint for that label; range shows the degrees that round to it.
+Center = midpoint of that label's sector.
+Range = degrees that round to it.

 1. Degrees to words instantly.
-Type any azimuth—say 247.5°—and get a clear direction like WSW (west-southwest).
-It’s perfect when a map, GPS track, or drone app gives degrees but your brain thinks in N/NE/E…
+Type any azimuth — say 247.5° — and get a clear direction like WSW (west-southwest).
+Perfect when a GPS or drone app gives degrees but you think in N/NE/E…

 3. Works both ways.
-Convert “WSW” or “west-southwest” back to degrees.
-You’ll see the center angle plus the degree range that rounds to that label.
+Convert "WSW" or "west-southwest" back to degrees.
+See the center angle plus the range that rounds to that label.

 4. Built for mobile.
-Touch-friendly inputs and copy buttons make sharing a heading with your hiking group or notes app easy.
+Touch-friendly inputs and copy buttons make sharing a heading easy.

 5. Pairs with 123Compass.
-Use 123Compass to read your live heading, then drop the number here to translate it into plain-language directions.
+Use 123Compass to read your live heading, then drop the number here to translate it.

 Key terms without the jargon